asdwasdwd/Endurance/README.md

 - Hitbox Extender
 - God Mode
 - Speed Hack
-- Anti cheat & client ban bypass
+- Anti-Cheat & Client-Ban Bypass

 ## Later to come
 - Safebox (Teleport to a skybox far from the map)